dingo-gw/flow-matching-posterior-estimation/README.md

 This is the companion repository for the paper "Flow Matching for Scalable Simulation Based Inference" https://neurips.cc/virtual/2023/poster/72395

 The code is implemented as part of the `dingo-gw` package https://github.com/dingo-gw/dingo.
-To access the code, please clone this repository and checkout the branch "FMPE".
+To access the code, please clone this repository and checkout the branch [FMPE](https://github.com/dingo-gw/dingo/tree/FMPE).
 The scripts used to produce the results from the paper are located in this repository.

 ## Commands